-The image that 9to5mac just posted is said to be the USB-C port on the iPhone 15.
-Up to now, leaked information has confirmed that the iPhone 15 series will use a new charging port.
+The image recently published by 9to5mac is believed to be the USB-C port on the iPhone 15.
+To date, all leaked information confirms that the iPhone 15 series will use the new charging port.

-In addition, analyst Ming-Chi Kuo also said that the USB-C port on the iPhone 15 Pro and iPhone 15 Pro Max duo will have faster data transfer speeds.
-Meanwhile, the standard iPhone 15 version will only be integrated with the USB 2.0 standard by Apple, similar to Lightning.
+Additionally, analyst Ming-Chi Kuo also stated that the USB-C port on the iPhone 15 Pro and iPhone 15 Pro Max will offer faster data transfer speeds.
+Meanwhile, the standard iPhone 15 version will only have the USB 2.0 standard, similar to Lightning.

-According to some information, the USB-C charging port on the iPhone 15 will come with an authentication chip similar to Lightning.
+According to some reports, the USB-C charging port on the iPhone 15 will come with an authentication chip similar to Lightning.
 This chip is used to manage information sharing between devices.

-For chargers and cables that do not have the above authentication chip integrated, the technology giant Apple is also said to limit some related features such as fast charging or high-speed data transmission.
+For chargers and connecting cables that do not have the authentication chip integrated, Apple is also expected to limit certain related features such as fast charging or high-speed data transfer.

 Source